A New Exodus

 1. Recognize the Context:

 When the Magi saw Jesus, they “bowed down and worshiped him.”
 Then they presented their gifts of gold, frankincense, and myrrh.
-Finally, they were warned in a dream not to go back to Herod as they had intended.
-Instead, they returned home via an alternate route.
+Finally, they were warned in a dream not to return to Herod as they had intended.
+Instead, they went home via an alternate route.